graalvm/graalvm-demos/fortune-demo/README.md

     ```bash
     cd ../staticfortune
     ```

 2. Build the project:
     ```bash
     mvn clean package
     ```

 3. Run your application with the [agent](https://graalvm.github.io/native-build-tools/latest/maven-plugin.html#agent-support), on the JVM:
     ```bash
     mvn -Pnative -Dagent exec:exec@java-agent
     ```
     The application will print a random saying.
     The agent generates the configuration files in the _target/native/agent-output_ subdirectory.

 4. Build a static native executable:
     ```bash
     mvn -Pnative -Dagent package
     ```
     When the command completes, a native executable, `staticfortune`, is generated in the _target_ directory of the project and ready for use.
-    The diagnostic data for GraalVM Dashboard is written to a dump file _target/staticfortune.bgv_.

 5. Run the demo by launching a native executable directly or with the Maven profile:
     ```bash
     ./target/staticfortune